 Destination moorings are offered on a first-come, first-served basis and are not available for booking.
 Parks Victoria cannot ensure exclusive use during your stay if you move your vessel from the mooring.
 When arriving at your chosen location, you should observe information identified.

-Once moored, it is required that you check in by scanning the QR code located on the mooring with your smartphone or by calling the Parks Victoria Information Centre on 13 1963 to inform us of your vessel and contact details.
+Once moored, it is required that you check in by scanning the QR code located on the mooring with your smartphone or by calling the Parks Victoria Information Centre on 13 1963.

 All destination moorings offered by Parks Victoria are designed to be environmentally-friendly.
 Conventional swing moorings can lead to damage of the marine environment, when the chain drags along the seabed as the vessel moves about with wind and tidal influences.
 This destroys marine life and vegetation underneath.

 The design of environmentally-friendly swing moorings keeps components of the mooring off the seabed.
 By using a screw pin embedded in the seabed, a rotating swivel connection is attached to the anchor, with a floating rope leading to the top float buoy.

 For locations and more information refer to the Destination Moorings fact sheet (PDF).